-47.11 So Yoseph settled

-his father himself

-and his brothers themselves

-and gave them a possession

-in the land of Egypt,

-in the best of the land,

-in the land of Ra'meses,

-as Pharaoh had commanded.
+Gen. 47:11 And Yoseph settled his father himself את and his brothers themselves את And he gave them a possession in the land of Mitsraim, in the best of the land, in the land of Ra'meses, as Pharaoh had commanded.
 Ra'meses means child of the sun.

-47.12 And Yoseph provided

-his father himself

-and his brothers themselves

-and all his father's household itself

-with food according to their families.
+Gen. 47:12 And Yoseph provided his father himself את and his brothers themselves את and all his father's household itself with food according to their families.

-47.13 And no food existed in all the land because the famine was very severe.
-And the land of Egypt and all the land of Kena'an were weakened by the face of the famine.
+Gen. 47:13 And no food existed in all the land because the famine was very severe.

+And the land of Mitsraim and all the land of Kena'an were weakened by the face of the famine.

-47.14 And Yoseph gathered up all the silver itself that was found in the land of Egypt and in the land of Kena'an for the grain which they bought.
-And Yoseph brought the silver itself IN into Pharaoh's house.
+Gen. 47:14 And Yoseph gathered up all the silver itself את that was found in the land of Mitsraim and in the land of Kena'an for the grain which they bought.
+And Yoseph brought the silver itself את into Pharaoh's house.

-47.15 And the silver was exhausted in the land of Egypt and in the land of Kena'an.
-And all the Egyptians came to Yoseph saying, "Give us food!"
-And, "Why should we die in fonr of you because the silver is gone?"
+Gen. 47:15 And the silver was exhausted in the land of Mitsraim and in the land of Kena'an.

-47.16 And Yoseph said,
+And all the Mitsraites came to Yoseph saying,

+"Give us food!"

+And, "Why should we die in front of you because the silver is gone?"

-"Give me your livestock and I give you food for your livestock if the silver is gone."
+Gen. 47:16 And Yoseph said, "Give me your livestock and I will give you food for your livestock if the silver is gone."

-47.17 And they brought their livestock itself to Yoseph.
+Gen. 47:17 And they brought

+their livestock itself את to Yoseph.

-And Yoseph gave them food for the horses, and for the flocks, and for the livestock of the herds, and for the asses.
+And Yoseph gave them food

+for the horses, and for the flocks,

+and for the livestock of the herds, and for the asses.

-And he sustained them with food in exchange for all their livestock in that year.
+And he sustained them with food

+in exchange for all their livestock in that year.

-47.18 And the year ended.
+Gen. 47:18 And the year ended.

-And they came to him

-in the next year
+And they came to him in the next year.

-and said to him,
+And they said to him,

-"We do not hide from my master
+"We will not hide from my master

 that our silver is gone.

-And my master also has

-our herds of livestock.
+And my master also has our herds of livestock.

-There is nothing left

-in the presence of my master
+There is nothing left in the presence of my master

-except perhaps

-our bodies and our soil.
+except perhaps our bodies and our soil.

-47.19 Why should we die before your eyes, both we and our soil?
-Buy us ourselves and our soil itself forfood.
+Gen. 47:19 Why should we die before your eyes,

+both we and our soil?

+Buy us ourselves את and our soil itself את for food.

 And we and our soil will be slaves to Pharaoh.

-But give us seed that we may live and not die, and the soil will not be desolate."
+But give us seed that we may live and not die,

+and the soil will not be desolate."

-47.20 And Yoseph bought all the soil of Egypt itself for Pharaoh because the Egyptians sold every man his field because the famine was severe upon them.
+Gen. 47:20 And Yoseph bought all the soil of Mitsraim itself את for Pharaoh because the Mitsraites sold, every man, his field, because the famine was severe upon them.
 And the land became Pharaoh's.

-he transferred,

-they themselves,

-to the cities,

-from one end

-of the borders of Egypt

-even to the other end of it.
+Gen. 47:21 And the people themselves את he transferred, they themselves, to the cities from one end of the borders of Mitsraim even to the other end of it.

-47.22 Only the soil of the priests did he not buy, because the priests had a portion given by Pharaoh himself. את And they ate their portion itself which Pharaoh gave them.
-Therefore they did not sell their soil itself.
+Gen. 47:22 Only the soil of the priests did he not buy because the priests had a portion given by Pharaoh himself את.

+And they ate their portion itself which Pharaoh gave them.

+Therefore they did not sell their soil itself את.

-47.23 And Yoseph said to the people, "Behold!
+Gen. 47:23 And Yoseph said to the people, "Behold!

-I have bought you yourselves and your soil itself today for Pharaoh.
+I have bought you yourselves את and your soil itself today for Pharaoh.

 Behold!

 Here is seed for you.

-And you are to sow the soil itself.
+And you are to sow the soil itself את.

-47.24 And it will be that from the producet you will give one fifth to Pharaoh.
-And four parts will be yours for seed for the field and for your food, and for those of your households and food for your families."
+Gen. 47:24 And it will be that from the produce you will give one fifth to Pharaoh.
+And four parts will be yours for seed for the field and for your food, and for those of your households, and food for your families."